Vistas

 distant ridge (6 miles),

-is an antenna farm that delivers radio and television signals
+is the antenna farm that delivers radio and television signals

-to Los Angeles.
+to Los Angeles which lies beyond the ridge.
 Farther to left of the antennas is the 150-foot

 Solar Tower and the 100-inch dome of the Mt.
 Wilson Observatory.